IshLeFish/macro_pad_v1/README.md

 - Rubber adhesive pads (4+)

-All CAD files, GERBER files and code is available for download, manufacturing and
+All CAD files, GERBER files and code is available for download.

-What the project does
-Why the project is useful
-How users can get started with the project
-Where users can get help with your project
-Who maintains and contributes to the project